The best lady doctor for ovarian cyst in Hyderabad comprehensively explains everything about ovarian cysts

 Diagnosis of Ovarian cyst

 A gynaecologist performs physical examination including a routine pelvic examination to inspect female reproductive organs.
-Based on the medical history of the patient and existing symptoms, your gynaecologist may recommend pelvic examination once or twice a year.
+Based on the medical history of the patient and existing symptoms, your gynaecologist may recommend a pelvic examination once or twice a year.
 The diagnostic tests that your gynaecologist orders to diagnose ovarian cysts include pelvic ultrasound, blood test, laparoscopy, CA 125 blood test (the levels of this protein are elevated in a woman with ovarian cancer).
 An abdominal CT scan may also be recommended to detect ovarian cysts.
 Read: The Treatment for Ovarian Cyst

 Dr Geetha Nagasree